DmitryLogunov/devtools/Readme.md

-## DEVLAB - the set of tools for developing sowftware using microservices architecture
+## DEVTOOLS - the set of tools for developing sowftware using microservices architecture

 ### The supported stack of techologies